Relrin/aiorest-ws/README.md

 app.run(host='127.0.0.1', port=8080, path='api', router=router)
 ```

-If you don't have any certificates and keys, but want to run server with SSL, then generate self-signed certificate via OpenSSL:
+If you don't have any certificates and keys, but want to run the server with SSL, then generate self-signed certificate via OpenSSL:

 ```bash
 openssl genrsa -out server.key 2048